Scot Reid wins bronze medal match

-Tokyo Paralympics: Gordon Reid wins wheelchair bronze medal match
+Tokyo Paralympics: Gordon Reid wins wheelchair tennis bronze medal match

 Last updated on .From the section Disability Sport